bbjohnson6810/penalty_shootouts/README.md

 ## Set the tone or seal the deal?

-Penalty shootout - used to determine a victor after a tied tournament match in association football - are among the most stressful and high-stakes events in all of world sports.
+Penalty shootouts - used to determine a victor after a tied tournament match in association football - are among the most stressful and high-stakes events in all of world sports.
 One recurring discussion among players, coaches, and pundits is whom to have take each of the allotted five shotes, and in what order.
 Should the star player shoot first to make a statement and a strong opening (set the tone)?
 Or should they be saved for last to handle the final, highest-pressure moment (seal the deal)?